Admiral-White/Admiral-White/README.md

 - 👋 Hi, I’m @Admiral-White
-- 👀 I’m interested in Java and Python
+- 👀 I’m interested in C#, Java and Python
 - 🌱 I’m currently working with spring boot, Django and .Net for backend development
 - 💞️ I’m looking to collaborate on Java, Python and C# related projects for now
 - 📫 How to reach me email: mikeinyang975@gmail.com and m.inyang@semicolon.africa